mxjp/rvx/docs/reference/views/for-each.md

 ### Performance
 The current implementation has a best case performance of `O(n)` and a practical worst case performance of `O(n * log(n))` with `n` being the new number of items.
 In practice, this is mostly irrelevant because the majority of time is spent updating the DOM.

-When granular updates are not important or when you only ever update the expression at most once, you can consider using [`<Nest>`](./nest.md) instead.
+When granular updates are not important or when you only ever update the expression at most once, you can consider using [`<Nest> / nest`](./nest.md) instead.
 This will just re-render everything without a diffing algorithm:

 === "JSX"
 	```jsx